dadecampo/SafeRLAUV/README.md

    - `pip3 install -e .`

 # Repository organization
-Inside the 'Trainers' folder, you will find XAML files that define hyperparameters and characteristics of the various training phases, so you will find:
+Inside the 'TrainerConfig' folder, you will find XAML files that define hyperparameters and characteristics of the various training phases, so you will find:

 **AUV's trainers**
  - **trainer_lesson_1.xaml**: the trainer of the first curriculum learning lesson.